LouiseFrankGunge/Indoor-and-energy-/A4/README.md

 **Summary**

-Title: Identifying IFC types in MEP models
+*Title*: Identifying IFC types in MEP models

-Category: Indoor & Energy / Acoustic / Daylight
+*Category*: Indoor & Energy / Acoustic / Daylight

-Description: Explains common IFC type names used in MEP models and shows how to determine which names appear in a given IFC file, addressing inconsistencies where identical components may be assigned different classifications across models.
+*Description*: Explains common IFC type names used in MEP models and shows how to determine which names appear in a given IFC file, addressing inconsistencies where identical components may be assigned different classifications across models.

 **Identification of different MEP elements**